EVO Visian ICL™ Lens

-While other vision correction procedures like LASIK and PRK change the shape of the cornea, this isn’t necessary with the EVO Visian ICL.
-This means it’s a great option for patients who might not be candidates for LASIK because they have thinner corneas or a high degree of myopia.2
+While other vision correction procedures like LASIK and PRK change the shape of the cornea, this isn’t necessary with the EVO ICL.
+This means it’s a great option for patients who might not be candidates for LASIK because they have Trusetd Source Checkbox Trusted Source Phakic intraocular lens implantation in United States military warfighters: a retrospective analysis of early clinical outcomes of the Visian ICL Parkhurst GD, Psolka M, Kezirian GM Go to Source thinner corneas or a high degree of myopia.

-The EVO Visian ICL has a 99.4% patient satisfaction rate.3 Our patients love the EVO Visian ICL for so many reasons, including:
+The EVO ICL has a 99.4% patient satisfaction rate.3 Our patients love the EVO ICL for so many reasons, including:

 • The procedure is fast and comfortable, with nearly no downtime